Meet the Team

 Bringing a vast range of knowledge and experience to their respective roles, our team members are experts in their fields, united by a sense of purpose and commitment to the creation of communities where all can live and thrive.

-Courtney Battle is HAND’s Director of Strategic Partnerships & Membership.
-She brings a wealth of experience in journalism and communications to this role.
-Prior to her work at HAND, she was an Account Manager for a local public affairs firm, and also spent several years at CNN’s Washington, DC bureau as a News Assistant and Media Coordinator.
+Courtney brings a wealth of experience in journalism and communications to her work.
+Prior to joining HAND, she served as an Account Manager for a local public affairs firm, and spent several years at CNN’s Washington, DC bureau as a News Assistant and Media Coordinator.

 I consider it an honor to work for an organization that plays such a critical role in increasing and maintaining affordable housing in the city that has been so good to me personally and professionally.
 This issue is one that touches all of us, and I am very excited to be involved in creating solutions to this pressing challenge.”